 Jim Ratcliffe: Turning cast-offs into gold

-Through buying up and turning around the cast-off parts of big business, the Mancunian has made his £21bn fortune.
+Through buying up and turning around cast-off parts of other businesses, the Mancunian has made a £21bn fortune.

 From operations once owned by the likes of oil giant BP, Mr Ratcliffe has created a company whose chemicals and raw materials go into nearly everything we touch every day.